hisnameisjoseph/josepho-intern-repo/milestones/m0/User-Manual-Joseph.md

 That I’m quiet because I’m disinterested, but I’m probably confused or distracted.

 **A fun fact about me:**
-I ran my first full marathon in April 2025! 🏃 I love checking out people’s Strava activities.
+I ran my first full marathon in April 2025! 🏃 I love checking out other people’s Strava activities and give kudos.

 **My work superpower is:**
 I’m a strong evaluator, I enjoy reviewing others’ work and giving helpful feedback.